stanbaek/ece487/docs/SoftwareConfiguration.md

 ```

 - You may need to create a Bitbucket `app password` as follows.
-- Click `Your Profile` on the top of the right-hand navigation and then click `Personal Settings`.
+- Go to `Your Profile` at the top right corner and select `Personal Settings`.
-- Click `App Passwords` and then click `Create app password`.
+- Find `App Passwords` and then click on `Create app password`.
 - Write your preferred label and select permissions as needed.
-- Click `Create`.
+- Click on `Create`.
-- Save the password as you cannot view it after you create it.
+- Save the password somewhere safe.
+You will not be able to see it again after this.

 ```{image} ./figures/BitBucketAppPassword.gif
 :width: 720